Biktarvy® (BIC/FTC/TAF)

 Clinical Data: BIC/FTC/TAF in Rapid ART Initiation

-Across 11 prospective studies, rapid ART initiation with BIC/FTC/TAF showed high rates of efficacy, with virologic suppression rates ranging from 81% to 100% from 24 weeks to up to approximately 1 year of follow-up.1-12 In one study that only reported preliminary results up to Week 4, the virologic suppression rate was 52%.13 In general, there were low rates of Grade ≥3 AEs and discontinuations due to AEs.1,2,5-12 In a study that compared outcomes between rapid start and non-rapid start of ART, rates of undetectable VL were similar between groups, but participants in the rapid start group had better retention of care than those in the non-rapid start group.3 An interim analysis of another study showed that participants in the rapid start group had a significantly shorter time to viral suppression from both diagnosis and ART initiation than did participants in the control (non-rapid start) group.4
+Across multiple prospective studies, rapid ART initiation with BIC/FTC/TAF showed high rates of efficacy, with virologic suppression rates ranging from 75% to 100% from 24 weeks to up to approximately 1 year of follow-up.1-12 In one study that only reported preliminary results up to Week 4, the virologic suppression rate was 52%.13 In general, there were low rates of Grade ≥3 AEs and discontinuations due to AEs.1,2,5-12 In a study that compared outcomes between rapid start and non-rapid start of ART, rates of undetectable VL were similar between groups, but participants in the rapid start group had better retention of care than those in the non-rapid start group.3 An interim analysis of another study showed that participants in the rapid start group had a significantly shorter time to virologic suppression from both diagnosis and ART initiation than did participants in the control (non-rapid start) group.4

 Clinical Data: BIC/FTC/TAF in Rapid ART Initiation